MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/files-in-native-mode.md

 - Group files that are in Azure are copied to SharePoint Document Library (SDL) for the group.
 - After group files are successfully copied to SharePoint, we delete the non-SharePoint version of the files.
-- All files for groups that were previously deleted will be deleted.
+- All files for groups that were previously deleted are deleted.
-- New files will always be uploaded to SharePoint.
+- New files are uploaded to SharePoint.
-- Non-SharePoint group files will be deleted *within 30 days* after the migration is completed.
+- Non-SharePoint group files are deleted *within 30 days* after the migration is completed.
-- For any group containing multiple files with the same name, the duplicate-named files will be appended with _X, where X is an increasing number for each duplicate named file (for example, file_1, file_2, file_3, and so on).
+- For any group containing multiple files with the same name, the duplicate-named files are appended with _X, where X is an increasing number for each duplicate named file (for example, file_1, file_2, file_3, and so on).
-- Viva Engage files that don't align with SharePoint naming standards will be renamed to meet requirements.
+- Viva Engage files that don't align with SharePoint naming standards are renamed to meet requirements.

 ## File renaming rules

 - Characters not supported in SharePoint will be replaced with an underscore '_'.
-- Duplicate files or files with names that already exist in SharePoint will be renamed using the following format: filename_yammerFileID_extension.
+- Duplicate files or files with names that already exist in SharePoint are renamed using the following format: filename_yammerFileID_extension.
-- Files with a blank space as the first or last character as well as files that end with a period will have those characters removed.
+- Filenames with a blank space as the first or last character, or that end with a period, are edited to remove those characters.
-- Unnamed files will be named according to the following format: "Viva Engage File", "Viva Engage File (2)", "Viva Engage File (3)", and so on.
+- Unnamed files are named according to the following format: "Viva Engage File", "Viva Engage File (2)", "Viva Engage File (3)", and so on.
-- Files with names starting with \~$ will have the leading tilde removed, for example: "~$Viva Engage File" will be renamed to "$Viva Engage File".
+- Files with names starting with \~$ are renamed to remove the leading tilde, for example: "~$Viva Engage File" will be renamed to "$Viva Engage File".
-- Files with names containing _vti_ anywhere in the name will have it replaced with - vti-, for example: "Viva_Engage_vti_File" will be renamed to "Viva-Engage-vti-File".
+- Filenames containing _vti_ anywhere in the name are replaced with - vti-, for example: "Viva_Engage_vti_File" is renamed to "Viva-Engage-vti-File".
-- Files named. lock, CON, PRN, AUX, NUL, COM0 - COM9, LPTO - LPT9, or desktop.ini will have "__file" appended to the name, for example: "COM0" will be renamed to "COM0_file".
+- Files named. lock, CON, PRN, AUX, NUL, COM0 - COM9, LPTO - LPT9, or desktop.ini are renamed to append "__file" to the name, for example: "COM0" will be renamed to "COM0_file".

 ## Before running the tools